-I admit it’s possible this is due to my extreme hatred of packing, in general, but lugging a suitcase, a purse/bag, and possibly another location dependent item(s) (adorable straw hat perfect for the beach?) is so dang MUCH.
-Altogether it feels bulky and, well, too MUCH. (yes, I said that already.)
+Ok, it’s possible this is due to my extreme hatred of packing, but lugging a suitcase, a purse/bag, and possibly another location dependent item(s) (adorable straw hat perfect for the beach?) is so dang MUCH.
+Altogether it feels bulky and, well, too MUCH. (yes, repeated on purpose for extreme emphasis on MUCH.)

 But if you’re checking the bag, all you have to do is: